Trump is right. Allow Florida to handle disaster relief

 AFC convenes NC leaders to tour transportation resilience projects

-September 30, 2024 — Communities are preparing for a long recovery after Hurricane Helene destroyed thousands of homes and businesses.
+Communities are preparing for a long recovery after Hurricane Helene destroyed thousands of homes and businesses.
 Across North Carolina, roads collapsed and infrastructure failed as widespread flooding left residents cut off from basic goods and emergency services.
-Some of these same communities faced similar predicaments in 2016 with Hurricane Matthew, in […]
+Some of these same communities faced similar predicaments in 2016 with Hurricane Matthew, in 2018 with Hurricane Florence, […]

 Statewide flood resilience starts with accountable, empowered leaders

-September 30, 2024 — States are critical for reducing large-scale flood risk: They receive and allocate federal funding, can more effectively manage water across watersheds, and can help under-resourced communities.
+States are critical for reducing large-scale flood risk: They receive and allocate federal funding, can more effectively manage water across watersheds, and can help under-resourced communities.
 Successful leadership at the state level often involves an empowered leader, as well as a regional coordination entity.
-Such coordination leads to more effective flood projects, programs, […]
+Such coordination leads to more effective flood projects, programs, and policies.
+In this […]